Models and Integral Differentials of Hyperelliptic Curves: Introduction

 \subsection{Strategy and outline of the paper}

 In \cite{Dok}, Dokchitser not only describes a regular model of $C$ in case of $\Delta_v$-regularity, but also constructs a proper flat model $\mathcal{C}_\Delta$ without any assumptions on $C$.
-Assume $C$ is $y$-regular and $\Sigma_C$ almost rational over $K^{nr}$ with rational centres $w_1,\dots, w_m\in K^{nr}$ (see Definitions \ref{AlmostRationalDefinition} and \ref{RadiusRationalCentreDefinition}).
-Our approach to construct the minimal regular model with normal crossings of $C$ is composed by the following steps: \begin{itemize} \item Consider the $x$-translated hyperelliptic curves $C^h/K^{nr}:y^2=f(x+w_h)$, for $h=1,\dots,m$.
-For each $h$, \cite[Theorem 3.14]{Dok} constructs a proper flat model $\mathcal{C}_\Delta^h$, possibly singular. \item We glue the regular parts of these schemes along common opens, and show that the result is a proper flat regular model $\mathcal{C}$ of $C_{K^{nr}}$. \item We give a complete description of what components of the special fibre of $\mathcal{C}$ have to be blown down to obtain the minimal model with normal crossings $\mathcal{C}^\mathrm{min}$ of $C_{K^{nr}}$. \item Finally, we describe the action of the Galois group $G_k=\Gal(k^\mathrm{s}/k)$ on the special fibre of $\mathcal{C}^\mathrm{min}$. \end{itemize} Since all models $\mathcal{C}_\Delta^h$ are explicitly described, the model $\mathcal{C}$ is explicit as well.
+Assume $C$ is $y$-regular and has an almost rational cluster picture over $K^{nr}$ with rational centres $w_1,\dots, w_m\in K^{nr}$.
+Our approach to construct the minimal regular model with normal crossings of $C$ is composed by the following steps: \begin{itemize} \item Consider the $x$-translated hyperelliptic curves $C^{w_h}/K^{nr}:y^2=f(x+w_h)$, for $h=1,\dots,m$.
+For each $h$, \cite[Theorem 3.14]{Dok} constructs a proper flat model $\mathcal{C}_\Delta^{w_h}$, possibly singular. \item We glue regular open subschemes of these models along common opens, and show that the result is a proper flat regular model $\mathcal{C}$ of $C_{K^{nr}}$ with strict normal crossings. \item We give a complete description of what components of the special fibre of $\mathcal{C}$ have to be blown down to obtain the minimal model with normal crossings $\mathcal{C}^\mathrm{min}$ of $C_{K^{nr}}$. \item Finally, we describe the action of the absolute Galois group $G_k$ of $k$ on the special fibre of $\mathcal{C}^\mathrm{min}$. \end{itemize} We will explicitly describe both the models $\mathcal{C}_\Delta^{w_h}$ and $\mathcal{C}$.
 This allows us to study the global sections of its relative dualising sheaf $\omega_{\mathcal{C}/O_K}(\mathcal{C})$.